1. DataSelf Architecture

 Tableau Help Link: Sort Data in a Visualization - Tableau

-1. Go to the worksheet Sales by Customer in the last 2 years, then Show Row Grand Totals.
+1. Go to the worksheet Sales by Customer and add Row Grand Totals.

-2. Row Grand Total Sorting: click the Sort icon on the Grand Total column header.
-Select Descending.
+2. Click the Sort icon on the Grand Total column header to change it from default order to Descending.

 12. Dashboards